Copy and paste the below script into your own website or blog to embed this book.

 “Along those lines.
 But a miracle is something you didn’t expect to happen.”

 Robin Hobb is the author of the Farseer Trilogy, the Liveship Traders Trilogy, the Tawny Man Trilogy, the Soldier Son Trilogy, and the Rain Wilds Chronicles.
 She has also written as Megan Lindholm.
-She lives in Washington State.
+She is a native of Washington State.

 Scott Lynch is the author of The Lies of Locke Lamora, Red Seas Under Red Skies, and The Republic of Thieves.
 He lives in Wisconsin and frequently visits Massachusetts, the home of his partner, SF/F writer Elizabeth Bear.
 He moonlights as a volunteer firefighter.